suzyahyah/suzyahyah.github.io/about.md

 I am a CS PhD student (2018-) focusing on NLP at Johns Hopkins.

-This blog exists for me to learn stuff.
+This blog exists for me to learn.
 But if another human were to benefit, that would be quite fantastic!

 <br>